Skip to content

 • Auto-updating privacy and cookie policies as laws change

-• Integrated banner powered by Usercentrics technology
+• Cookie consent banner powered by Usercentrics technology that actually blocks tracking

 Sign up: policies.termageddon.com/register

-• Use promo code MINNOW for 10 % off your first payment
+• Use promo code MINNOW for 10% off your first payment

 • We can help you integrate the policies and consent manager into your website